List of locations in Pirates of the Caribbean: Davy Jones' Locker

+Devil's Triangle

+The Devil's Triangle was a mysterious and mythical area in the Caribbean Sea.
+According to Javier Bardem, the Devil's Triangle existed hundreds of years before the Bermuda Triangle.
+While the British themselves believed the Triangle to be an old sailor's myth, the cartographers referred to the area as "Uncharted Waters" located west of the Windward Isles in the Lesser Antilles.

+In a flashback sequence, pirate ships battled the Silent Mary, under the command of Captain Armando Salazar, a pirate hunter of the Spanish Royal Navy.
+Jack Sparrow, as a young pirate, tricked Salazar into entering the Devil's Triangle and thus had Salazar, along with his ship and crew, inadvertently turn undead into an undead crew of ghosts on a ghost ship.

+Many years later, Henry Turner, the son of William Turner, is aboard a British Navy ship which sails into the Devil's Triangle despite Henry's pleas and comes across the Silent Mary.
+Henry, who was put in the brig his insobrdination for trying to prevent the ship from sailing into the Triangle, escapes the slaughter caused on deck by Salazar's crew, who slaughter all other sailors and leave Henry as the sole survivor so that he can deliver the message of Salazar's return to Jack Sparrow, as "dead men tell no tales".
+Jack later trades his compass for a drink, an act that destroys the Devil's Triangle and frees Salazar's undead crew to hunt down Jack to exact their revenge.

 Isla Cruces

 Isla Cruces is a fictional tropical island introduced in Dead Man's Chest.
 It is the place where Davy Jones buried the eponymous 'Dead Man's Chest', which contains his beating heart; stabbing the heart is the only way to kill Jones.

 The island appears to have been abandoned; the previous occupants are unknown, but there are crumbling buildings indicating that it was once inhabited.
 On the island, Jack Sparrow, Will Turner, and James Norrington duel for control of the chest.
 Norrington escapes with the chest, and gives it to Cutler Beckett in exchange for a full pardon.

 It is not revealed in the film why Davy Jones buried the Chest on Isla Cruces.
 However, the film's writers, Ted Elliott and Terry Rossio, imply in the Pirates of the Caribbean: Dead Man's Chest DVD audio commentary, that Jones chose it because it is a plague island that remains deserted.

-The ruined church, graveyard, and mill were filmed in Vieille Case, Dominica.
-The beach where Norrington, Sparrow, and Turner duel was filmed near Little Exuma in The Bahamas.
+The dilapidated church, graveyard, and mill were filmed in Vieille Case, Dominica.
+The beach where Norrington, Sparrow, and Turner's duel was filmed near Little Exuma in The Bahamas.